markgrovs/Bear-Markdown-Export/README.md

 .#bear .#idea .#python
 (these are striped off again when synced back into Bear)

-You may have Bear on a Mac or iPad and want your notes on your Android phone.
-Or you have Bear on iPhone or iPad and want your notes on your Windows or Linux PC.
-Or you want to have them available online in a browser from any desktop computer.
+You have Bear on Mac but also want your notes on your Android phone, on Linux or Windows machine at your office.
+Or you want them available online in a browser from any desktop computer.
 Here is a solution (or call it workaround) for now, until Bear comes with an online, Windows, or Android solution ;)

 Happy syncing! ;)